fastoch/VS-Code/Ollama.md

 - install the extension
 - a Continue icon will appear in the left pane, click it
 - click on the gear icon to configure Continue
+- inside this config.json file, you can see:
+  - the default model listed at the top
+  - the custom commands
+    - for ex, if we type "test" into the chat, it will run the specified prompt against the current AI model
+  - then you can specify the desired tabAutocompleteModel

+### Customizing config.json

+- select the existing custom command and press Shift+Ctrl+Alt + the down arrow to copy-paste it
+- put a comma after the first custom command (after the closing curly bracket)
 -

 >[!tip]
->when opening Continue, you might get recommendations on the splash screen, just skip them
+>when opening Continue, you might get recommendations on the splash screen, just skip them, we don't want the splash screen